Showing posts with label Kdrama. Show all posts

 What if, Arishima did not commit suicide with his lover?

+These were the few weighty what ifs I had after days of pondering about The Hymn of Death.
+I was deeply curious about Kim U-Jin really, that I could not dismiss the possibility that he might be obsessed with Arishima.
 And if ever, my what ifs happened actually, I felt like the ending would still be tragic.
 They might not end up together and forever, separately and apart, they will be living in a sad life.
 They would not have still the freedom they wanted.
 Or maybe I am thinking too much?

 Yun Sim-Deok would have a chance still to be much more well-known as a soprano singer.
 And Kim U-Jin might have left his filial duties and continuously produced many literary works especially playwrights.
 But they would be unhappy without each other.